Mukhtar Suleiman: Club career

 Suleiman played in the lower leagues of the Netherlands, notably scoring fifteen goals for Hollandia before a move to Oostzaan.

+On 7 December 2022, it was announced that Suleiman would join Tweede Divisie club Spakenburg from the 2023–24 season.
+He had a highly successful first season at the club, scoring 16 goals in 32 league appearances, helping Spakenburg to the league title; his third consecutive Tweede Divisie win, following two previous wins with Katwijk.

 International career

 Suleiman was called up to the Somalia national football team in March 2022.
 He scored in a 3–1 friendly loss to Tanzanian club team Azam.